ComunidadAylas/PackSquash/CONTRIBUTING.md

-The `rust-toolchain` file sets up an [override](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file) to ensure that you are using the latest nightly Rust toolchain, but you can also globally use the nightly toolchain by default by running `rustup default nightly`.
+The `rust-toolchain` file sets up an [override](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file) to ensure that you are using the latest nightly Rust toolchain, but you can also globally use the nightly toolchain by default after running `rustup default nightly`.

 Finally, on Windows platforms, PackSquash targets the MinGW-w64 (GNU GCC) Rust toolchain, instead of the Microsoft Visual C (MSVC) toolchain bundled with